chamo1116/crypto_real/README.md

 This project is licensed under the LGPL-3.0-only license.

-## Contributing

-This is a simple token contract.
-If you'd like to contribute or suggest improvements, please feel free to open an issue or submit a pull request.

-## Support

-For questions or support regarding this token contract, please refer to the Ethereum and Arbitrum documentation or OpenZeppelin's ERC20 implementation guide.

 ---

 **Note**: This is a basic ERC-20 token implementation.
 For production use, consider additional features like: